Ankle Injury Diagnosis Chart

 How healthcare professionals assess and diagnose ankle injuries

 Assessing and diagnosing ankle injuries requires a methodical approach to clinical examination to ensure accurate evaluation and appropriate treatment.
-Healthcare professionals follow a general systematic process encompassing various steps:
+A healthcare professional, specifically a foot and ankle specialist, follow a general systematic process encompassing various steps:

 An initial assessment begins with a primary survey using the 'ABCDE' principles of resuscitation and trauma care.
 The healthcare practitioner will ensure the patient's airway, breathing, circulation, disability, and exposure are assessed and managed accordingly.